 And, at Indianapolis Classical Schools school leaders are meeting families where they are—on their phones.
 Parents and students receive a daily text as assignments are submitted.
 Major props to all of these schools for adapting to change and meeting the needs of their students and parents!

 If you have an uplifting story to share about educators going the extra mile, please send it to me at email@example.com.

-Brittnee Exum is the manager of campaigns and marketing at the National Alliance for Public Charter Schools.
+Brittnee Exum is the manager of communications and marketing at the National Alliance for Public Charter Schools.